 From music and literature to art and dance, luminaries including Marcus Garvey, Langston Hughes, Louis Armstrong, Zora Neale Hurston and Josephine Baker took the spotlight, laying the groundwork for the Civil Rights movement and paving the way for future creatives like James Baldwin, Maya Angelou, Miles Davis, Charlie “Bird” Parker and Dizzy Gillespie to take the stage.

 Today, those interested in the neighborhood’s history have plenty of options.
-At the New York Public Library’s Schomburg Center for Research in Black Culture, the “Home to Harlem” initiative has made the personal collections of prominent artists and activists available to the public, while the National Jazz Museum pays tribute to genre’s past and present.
+At the New York Public Library’s Schomburg Center for Research in Black Culture, selections from the personal collections of prominent artists and activists are available to the public, while the National Jazz Museum pays tribute to the genre’s past and present.

 You can also spend an evening at Minton’s Playhouse, where jazz greats from Miles, Bird and Dizzy to Duke Ellington, Ella Fitzgerald and Billie Holiday once performed, or opt for something a bit more modern and hit the iconic Apollo Theater for amateur night, tours and exhibits on subjects like sneaker culture and Black cinema.
 Sylvia’s Restaurant is renowned for its soul food, while Marcus Samuelsson’s Red Rooster Harlem puts a modern spin on classic comfort fare.